jhspetersson/fselect/README.md

     fselect "name from '/home/user/dir with spaces' where size > 0" fselect "name from `/home/user/dir with spaces` where size > 0"

-Or simply escape the single quotes:
+Or simply escape the single quote:

     fselect name from \'/home/user/dir with spaces\' where size gt 0

-Specify file size, get absolute path, and add it to the results:
+Specify the file size, get an absolute path, and add it to the results:

     cd /home/user
     fselect size, abspath from ./tmp where size gt 2g